-Japan's World Cup 2026 form is backed by some of the strongest official evidence in the tournament.
-FIFA's team profile notes that Hajime Moriyasu's side sealed qualification in record time, making them the first team through after Canada, Mexico and the United States, and setting up an eighth consecutive World Cup appearance.
-Their recent performance profile is easy to read as well.
-At Qatar 2022 they beat both Germany and Spain before losing to Croatia on penalties in the Round of 16, a reminder that this team is comfortable in high-discipline games against stronger names on paper.
-Japan's strengths are compact defending, technical security and quick transitions once space appears.
-The weak point is that when opponents control the middle for too long and force them back repeatedly, their most dangerous forwards can end up receiving too far from goal to turn pressure into real chances.
+Japan's World Cup 2026 form is backed by some of the strongest official evidence in the field.
+FIFA's team profile notes that Hajime Moriyasu's side were the first team to qualify after the hosts and that this will be an eighth consecutive World Cup appearance.
+The same profile points back to Qatar 2022, where Japan beat both Germany and Spain before losing to Croatia on penalties in the Round of 16.
+That tells you what kind of opponent this is.
+Their strengths are compact defending, technical security and quick transitions once the first pressing line is beaten.
+The weak point is what happens when opponents dominate the middle for too long and push the wide threats deeper and deeper.
+If Netherlands sustain that kind of control, Japan's most dangerous players can start receiving the ball too far from goal.

 What time is Netherlands vs Japan kickoff in UTC?